EvanBacon/expo-quick-actions/README.md

 - `AppIcon.getIcon()` returns a Promise that resolves to the current icon name.
 This is undefined when the function is not supported in the given runtime (Expo Go, web)
 - `AppIcon.setIcon(iconName)` set the app icon to the given name.
 This is undefined when the function is not supported in the given runtime (Expo Go, web)

+> On Android, changing the icon will close the app.

+## App Icon Config Plugin

 You can add icons to change using the config plugin:

 ```json